Visit

 Docter.
 For special medical care we advise you to contact Hospitals in

 the big cities along the coast of Kalimantan.
-The most
+The most nearby

 International Hospital is in Singapore.